 What you may be feeling:

-Living with an alcoholic parent is usually stressful.
+Living with a parent who has AUD is usually stressful.
 Although people can have many different reactions, it can be helpful to know that others in similar situations have often thought/felt the following:

-- Anger: Some feel angry about the fact that this is happening to them or angry at their parent for being an alcoholic.
+- Anger: Some feel angry about the fact that this is happening to them or angry at their parent for having this disorder.

 - Concern: Some feel concerned for the safety of their parent.
 If you are ever concerned for your own safety, reach out to a trusted adult in your life— another family member, a teacher, guidance counselor, and talk to your health care provider.